Bill Virdon: Personal life

 Virdon and his wife, Shirley, married in November 1951, and lived in Springfield, Missouri.
 They had three daughters.
 Together, Bill and Shirley Virdon endowed two scholarships at Southeast Missouri State University, Shirley's alma mater, with one specifically devoted to a baseball player.

-A portion of the U.S. Route 63 business route in West Plains is named "Bill Virdon Boulevard".
+A portion of the U.S. Route 63 business route in West Plains from Grace Avenue to US 63 is named "Bill Virdon Boulevard".
 Virdon was inducted into the Missouri Sports Hall of Fame in 1983, and named a Missouri Sports Legend by the Missouri Sports Hall of Fame in 2012.
 The Independence Baseball Hall of Fame inducted Virdon in 2013.
 Following Whitey Herzog's election to the National Baseball Hall of Fame in 2010, Herzog indicated that he would champion Virdon's cause to the Veterans Committee in future elections.

 Virdon died on November 23, 2021, at the age of 90.